Last Updated: 8/8/19

 If you are looking for a little more luxury, then you might be interested with the Barefoot Motorhome 2006 model that starts from $99 per day.
 With fascinating amenities included like shower & toilet, 3 stove burner instead of 2, bigger fuel capacity, toaster, broom, coat hangers, this motorhome has a little more of everything that makes it feel like a home.

 As to the insurance, there are different options to reduce the liability at pretty cheap costs.
 But keep in mind that the insurance coverage does not include the awning, so make sure that it's not damaged before you leave with it.
-The excess depends on the age of the youngest driver: 21 to 24 yrs entails an excess of $2, 500 and 25 yrs and above gets the excess of $2, 000.
-The standard excess of $2,500 is required at the time of collection through a credit imprint.
-This can be reduced if you opt to get one of the two insurance options― $17/day to limit the bond to $900 credit imprint or $33/day for a $200 bond credit imprint.
+The standard bond or excess of $2, 000 is required at the time of collection through a credit imprint.
+This can be reduced if you opt to get one of the two insurance options― $17/day to limit the bond to $900 credit imprint or $33/day for a $200 bond credit imprint and $0 excess.
+Take note that there is an additional of $1000 excess for roof damage.

 All in all, Barefoot Campers seems like a pretty good deal.
 Their campervans are not the most modern, but their decent prices reflect this.
 They have chosen a good range to cater for most age groups and budgets, and they have depots in all the major places on the east coast where you might want to drop off or pick up.